pluralsight/PS-AutoLab-Env/Detailed-Setup-Instructions.md

 Set-ExecutionPolicy RemoteSigned -force
 ```

-Note, that some organizations may have implemeneted a Group Policy to restrict this setting.
-If yoiu can't change the policy to something other than `Restricted` you won't be able to use this or any PowerShell module.
+Note, that some organizations may have implemented a Group Policy to restrict this setting.
+If you can't change the policy to something other than `Restricted` you won't be able to use this or any PowerShell module.
 If the policy is `AllSigned` then you will have to sign the downloaded files with a code signing certificate trusted by your computer.
 If you are in a corporate environment, you may need to work with your IT department to sort that out.

 ### PowerShell Remoting